-Email marketing can be a goldmine for businesses that have a large email list.
+Email marketing as a recruitment lead generation tactic can be a goldmine for businesses that have a large email list.
 In fact, email is the only free lead generation option that is guaranteed to get your message in front of your audience.

 When thinking about email marketing, you must remember one fact: people delete most of the emails they subscribe to without opening them so you better have an eye-catching subject and engaging content if you expect your subscribers to get excited when they see your email in their inbox.
 (We wrote about how you can do that in a previous post).

 - It’s rare to find something in life that is free and valuable but when done right, email marketing falls into that category.